 Gándara’s most recent books are The Bilingual Advantage: Language, Literacy and the U.S. Labor Market (Millennium Matters, 2014), Forbidden Language: English Learners and Restrictive Language Policies (Teachers College Press, 2010) and The Latino Education Crisis: The Consequences of Failed Social Policies (Harvard University Press, 2009).

 Erik Girvan is an assistant professor at the UO School of Law.
 He has a J.D. from Harvard Law School and a Ph.D. in social and political psychology from the University of Minnesota.
 His research focuses on the racial aspects of school discipline.
 Working with colleagues in the College of Education, he studies why students of color, particularly young black men, receive a disproportionately large percentage of referrals, suspensions and expulsions.

-During his time as a resident scholar, Girvan will analyze a database of school discipline decisions to develop a “score card” for use in identifying whether disproportionality in a given school is likely attributable to explicit or implicit bias on the part of authorities.
+During his time as a resident scholar, Girvan analyzed a database of school discipline decisions to develop a “score card” for use in identifying whether disproportionality in a given school is likely attributable to explicit or implicit bias on the part of authorities.
 Results will be disseminated through publications and a guide for schools.

 Rosiek is an associate professor in the Department of Education Studies at the UO College of Education.
 He received his Ph.D. in curriculum studies from Stanford University.
 He studies the “new racial segregation” of public schools, which has gradually taken place since the high point of desegregation in 1988.
 Rosiek examines this shift using social science evidence, legal argumentation and public policy changes.